radiant-rstats/docker/install/rsm-msba-windows.md

 winget install -e Docker.DockerDesktop;
 ```

 This will install  "Windows Terminal", VS Code, and Docker Desktop.
-We recommend you pin Windows Terminal to the taskbar as you will be using it regularly.
+We recommend you pin Windows Terminal and VS Code to the taskbar as you will use these tools regularly.

 Next, logout and back into Windows and then start Docker by clicking on the Whale icon that was added to your desktop (see image below).